mahmoud/sedimental/entries/plugin_systems.md

 ## Dependency registration

-Almost all plugins work by providing some set of *hooks* or data, the core knows to look for and use when appropriate.
-Another differentiator we found had to do with whether and how plugins could request resources from the core, and even other plugins.
-Not all systems support this, but many that do simply pass the whole core state, with access to everything, at the time of hook invocation.
+Almost all plugins work by providing some set of *hooks* which are findable and callable by the core.
+We found another differentiator in whether and how plugins could request resources from the core, and even other plugins.

+Not all systems support this, preferring to keep plugins as leaf participants in the application.
+Those simplistic setups hit limits fast.
+The next best, and most common, solution is to simply pass the whole core state at the time of hook invocation, providing plugins with the same access as the core, albeit more explicitly.

 More advanced systems allow plugins to publish an inventory of requirements.
-More structure here leads to tighter and cleaner architecture for the application as a whole.
+Higher granularity enables lazy evaluation for a performance boost, and more explicit structure helps create a more maintainable application overall. <!-- Introspection and minimal shared state -->

 # Drawing a line

 Feeling like we were getting closer to the nature of things, we asked the question: What is a plugin system?
-And to answer it, we had to
-ask: What _isn't_ a plugin system?
+And to answer it, we were compelled to answer: What _isn't_ a plugin system?

 Establishing explicit boundaries and specific counterexamples proved instrumental to producing a final definition.

 Is `eval()` a plugin system?
 We thought maybe, at first.
 But the more we thought about it, no, because the code itself was not sufficiently